GEORGE SHEPPARD 1894–?

 Medals Awarded: British War and Victory, received by him on 15.5.22.
 His address at this time was c/o Mr Holmes, Delph Farm, Martin Dales, Lincolnshire.

 Note: Shortly after the outbreak of WW1 the Government of Ontario set apart C$2m as a War Relief Fund, with the intention of sending comforts to Canadian troops in camps in England or actively engaged at the front in France.
-As there was money to spare, Lt.-Col. Richard Reid, recommended that a military hospital be established somewhere between London and the South Coast.
-Orpington was eventually chosen for the new hospital.
-It was 15 miles from London and lay southeast of the station, which was on the main South-Eastern railway line from Dover to Folkestone.
+As there was money to spare, Lt.-Col. Richard Reid, recommended using it to establish a military hospital between London and the South Coast.
+The new hospital was located in Orpington, which 15 miles from London and on the main South-Eastern railway line from Dover to Folkestone.

 Military Personnel Address on 1918 Electoral Register